Juliolloret/MACS/README.md

     - `HypothesisGeneratorAgent`: Generates research hypotheses.
     - `ExperimentDesignerAgent`: Designs experiments for generated hypotheses.
     - `ObserverAgent`: Reviews outputs from all agents and reports any detected errors.
   - **Graph Orchestrator:** Executes the workflow graph as defined in `config.json`, ensuring correct data flow and error handling.
+It can also export the graph structure for visualization via Graphviz.
   - **Output Handling:** Saves synthesized outputs, hypotheses, and experiment designs into organized subfolders.
 - **Usage:** Can be called from the GUI or invoked directly for CLI testing.